MUSIC THEORY GRADE 2

 Food For Chord Thought

-As part of teaching you specific things, I like to sow seeds of thought for you!
+As well as teaching you specific things, I like to sow seeds of thought for you!
 Perhaps these ideas will bounce around in your subconscious, making connections while ...

 Music Theory Grade 2